Aaron Haspel disposes of the Innisfree scald thus:

 …Yeats looks like a Great Poet, with his piercing gaze, roman nose, and snowy hair.
 He was exceptionally jealous of his hair.
 He refers in the letters to the equally fine-maned Bertrand Russell as “bald-pated,” and in his poetry frequently employs bald men, as in The Scholars, as a symbol for intellect, which he despised.
 The reputations of Shelley and Whitman also profit from their looks.

-Hmmm… Let’s see how things stand on this side of the Oder-Neisse.
+Hmmm… Let’s see how things stand on this side of the Oder-Neisse line.
 Gogol took great care of his waistcoats; Pushkin paid special attention to his nails.
 Both were hardly handsome, although Pushkin was unbelievably good at seduction.
 Both were great authors.
 Lermontov, whom Russian literary tradition ranks second in the poetry department, had rather unimpressive looks despite his Byronian pretenses.
 (Actually, it’s Byron who had pretenses; Lermontov was genuine.)
 On the other hand, Alexandr Blok was a remarkably handsome man; Mikhail Kuzmin looked like a Hellenistic Greek; Afanasy Fet had a rather imposing appearance, — all of them being excellent poets without doubt.